 X2, ab,2nd, sin2(30)

-X2 – Here superscript is ‘2’ which is a number for its previous character X.
+- X2 – Here, the superscript is ‘2’, a number for its previous character X.

-ab – Here superscript is ‘b’ which is a character for its previous character a.
+- Here, the superscript is ‘b’, a character for its previous character.

-2nd – Here superscript is ‘nd’ which is a string for its previous number 2.
+- 2nd – Here, the superscript is ‘nd’, a string for its previous number 2.

-Hope you all understand what is superscript.
-Let’s began how to do it in excel.
+I hope you all understand what superscript is.
+Let’s begin with how to do it in Excel.

 Steps to get a Superscript Text in Excel

-It is very easy to input superscript text in Excel, follow these simple steps.
+It is easy to input superscript text in Excel; follow these simple steps.
 Let’s try to input X2.

-Input X2 in any of the cell where you required the superscript.
-Now select number 2 alone by clicking F2 and select 2 or double click on the cell and select 2 alone.
+Input X2 in any of the cells where you require the superscript.
+Now select number 2 alone by clicking F2 and select 2 or double-click on the cell and select 2 alone.

-I am giving the screenshot for better understand.
+I am giving the screenshot for a better understanding.

-Once you select the number 2, right click on the mouse a pop up will come as shown in the below picture.
+Once you select the number 2 and right-click the mouse, a pop-up will appear, as shown in the picture below.

 Similarly, you can perform superscript text for other examples.

-Select “nd” alone and do a right click.
-Then select “format cell” and then select “superscript” as marked.
+Select “nd” alone and do right-click.
+Then select “format cell” and “superscript” as marked.

 How to Use Superscript in Excel?

-This superscript and subscript feature helpful while working with Mathematically or scientifically related data.
+This superscript and subscript feature is helpful while working with Mathematical or scientifically related data.

-We have few more ways to input superscript text in excel.
+We have a few more ways to input superscript text in Excel.

 Superscript in Excel Example #1 -Through Quick access toolbar(QCT)

-We can input superscript through QCT also.
-Here are the steps how to do that.
+We can input superscripts through QCT, also.
+Here are the steps on how to do that.

-For people who not aware quick access toolbar below is the screenshot.
+For people who are not aware quick access toolbar, below is the screenshot.

-Currently, we have “Save”, “Undo”, “Redo” hence we need to add “Superscript” option to QCT.
+Currently, we have “Save”, “Undo”, and “Redo”; hence we need to add the “Superscript” option to QCT.

-Click on the “File” menu the following dropdown menu will come.
-From that drop-down menu select “Options”.
+Click on the “File” menu the following dropdown menu will appear.
+From that drop-down menu, select “Options”.

-When you click on the “Options” another screen will come as shown below.
+When you click “Options”, another screen will appear, as shown below.

-Once you click on “add”, the superscript will move from left to right side QCT rectangular box.
+Once you click “add”, the superscript will move from the left to right side QCT rectangular box.

-And then click on the “Ok” button at the bottom the menu will close and will return to excel we are working.
+And then click on the “Ok” button at the bottom; the menu will close and return to Excel.

-Now we can observe the QCT there is an additional option visible that is x2 marked in the picture.
+Now we can observe the QCT; an additional option is visible that is x2 marked in the picture.

-Now it is easy to input superscript just select the letter or text you want to convert as superscript and click on the X2 option in the Quick access toolbar.
+It is easy to input superscript; select the letter or text you want to convert as superscript and click on the X2 option in the Quick Access toolbar.

-If you want to remove superscript, just reselect the X2 command then it will be converted to normal text again.
+If you want to remove the superscript, reselect the X2 command, then it will be converted to the normal text again.

-Whatever the process we discussed up to now will not work for numbers i.e 25. you can try in both ways whether from QAT or from right click.
-The movement you move from the cell it will convert to normal numbers.
+Whatever process we discussed will not work for numbers, i.e., 25. you can try both ways, whether from QAT or from right-click.
+The movement you move from the cell will convert to normal numbers.

 To apply superscript for numbers, follow the below steps.

-Click on the option “Equation” and then the menu changes to design.
+Click on the option “Equation”, and then the menu changes to the design.

 Superscript in Excel Example #3

-Once you click on “Ink Equation” another screen will pop up there you can write the required text manually using your mouse.
-Once your text is over click on “Insert” at the bottom of the box.
+Once you click “Ink Equation”, another screen will pop up there; you can manually write the required text using your mouse.
+Once your text is over, click on “Insert” at the bottom of the box.

 The Output is: